js2264/scRNAseq-workshop/content/Introduction/01_Presentation.md

 During the second half of the day (3h), trainees will work by themselves, following guided exercises to improve their understanding of scRNAseq analysis workflow.
-A "solution" for each exercise will be provided once the exercises are finished.
+Hints and solution are provided for each exercise.
 The exercises will mainly focus on specific concepts introducted earlier that day.
 However, analytical steps studied throughout the previous days will also be integrated so that towards the end of the week, trainees are fully able to perform fundamental scRNAseq analyses from beginning to end.